On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

 \begin{theorem} For any circle graph $G$ on $n \ge 3$ vertices, $\gp(G) \le \lceil n/2 \rceil$. \end{theorem} \proof We consider only graphs without isolated vertices since removing such vertices does not affect $\gp(G)$.
-The theorem is trivially true if $\gp(G)=2$, so let $G$ be a circle graph on $n \ge 3$ vertices such that $k = \gp(G) \ge 3$, and let $\mathcal{C}$ be a $k$-polygon representation for $G$ that satisfies the conditions of Theorem \ref{slide}.
-We will show that in each of the two cases described in Theorem \ref{slide}, $n \ge 2k-1$.
+The theorem is trivially true if $\gp(G)=2$, so let $G$ be a circle graph with $n \ge 3$ vertices such that $k = \gp(G) \ge 3$, and let $\mathcal{C}$ be a $k$-polygon representation for $G$ that satisfies the conditions of Lemma \ref{slide}.
+We will show that $n \ge 2k-1$.